Open-Cascade-SAS/OCCT/dox/user_guides/visualization/visualization.md

 @figure{visualization_image022.png,"Selection BVH tree hierarchy: from the biggest object-level (first) to the smallest complex entity level (third)",400}

-<h4>Stages of the algorithm</h4>
+#### Stages of the algorithm

 The algorithm includes pre-processing and three main stages.

+##### Pre-processing

-* **Pre-processing** -- implies calculation of the selection frustum and its main characteristics.
+Implies calculation of the selection frustum and its main characteristics.

-* **First stage** -- traverse of the first level BVH tree.
+##### First stage -- traverse of the first level BVH tree

 After successful building of the selection frustum, the algorithm starts traversal of the object-level BVH tree.
-The nodes containing axis-aligned bounding boxes are tested for overlap with the selection frustum following the terms of <i>separating axis theorem (SAT)</i>.
-When the traverse goes down to the leaf node, it means that a candidate object with possibly overlapping sensitive entities has been found.
+The nodes containing axis-aligned bounding boxes are tested for overlap with the selection frustum following the terms of *separating axis theorem (SAT)*.
+When the traversal goes down to the leaf node, it means that a candidate object with possibly overlapping sensitive entities has been found.
 If no such objects have been detected, the algorithm stops and it is assumed that no object needs to be selected.
-Otherwise it passes to the next stage to process the entities of the found selectable.
+Otherwise it passes to the next stage to process the entities of the found selectable object.

-* **Second stage** -- traverse of the second level BVH tree
+##### Second stage -- traversal of the second level BVH tree

 At this stage it is necessary to determine if there are candidates among all sensitive entities of one object.